Submit a ticket My Tickets

 2. Check if the CNAME record is successfully added.

-3. Request the change in your school's settings for our team to finalize the process.
+3. Request the change in your school's settings.

-If you want to configure a naked domain e.g., yourschool.com then you need to follow different steps and add an A record in your domain provider account.
+If you want to configure a naked domain e.g., yourschool.com, then you need to follow different steps and add three A records in your domain provider account.
 You will find more information here: How to Connect your Naked Domain (without www).

 1. Login to your domain provider and navigate to the DNS Zone Editor settings.